 The holidays are a time for lots of gatherings.
 Which means friends and family are coming to visit.
-In this post, I’m going to share some holiday cleaning tips that you can use to make sure all of the holiday cleaning is complete in time for holiday parties and gatherings.
+In this post, I’m going to share some Christmas cleaning tips that you can use to make sure all of the holiday cleaning is complete in time for holiday parties and gatherings.

 It is important to use your time wisely when it comes to holiday cleaning.
 You don’t want to waste time in areas that no one will see.
 I’m going to go over where you should focus and what you should clean with these holiday cleaning tips.

 Decluttering first is going to save you time in the long run with your cleaning.
 Instead of going from room to room overwhelming yourself with the clutter, focus on only the common areas.
 Common areas consist of:

 - Living room

 - Dining room

 You can also check out this post: 100+ Things to Declutter Before Christmas

 Once you’ve gone through your clutter it’s time to start the holiday cleaning.